DisCoTec/discotec.github.io/2026/satellite/ice.md

 [Interaction and Concurrency Experiences (ICE)](https://ice-workshop.github.io) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.

-ICE 2026 is a satellite workshop of [DisCoTec 2026](https://www.discotec.org/2026/), held on June TDB in [Urbino, Italy](https://www.discotec.org/2026/venue).
+ICE 2026 is a satellite workshop of [DisCoTec 2026](https://www.discotec.org/2026/), held on June 12th in [Urbino, Italy](https://www.discotec.org/2026/venue).

 ## Highlights